Dr Ingrid Pearson

 BMus (Hons), Dip Ed, PhD, LTCL, LMusA, SFHEA, HonRCM

 Ingrid Pearson performs as a clarinettist in the arenas of historical and contemporary performance.
 She has recorded for DG Archiv and performed with major UK period ensembles including the English Baroque Soloists, The English Concert, Florilegium, Gabrieli Consort and Players, The Hanover Band, Orchestra of the Age of Enlightenment and Orchestre Révolutionnaire et Romantique, in venues including London’s Barbican, Queen Elizabeth and Royal Albert and Wigmore Halls, the Salzburg Mozarteum and New York’s Lincoln Centre.
 Activities on modern clarinet include an AHRC-funded exploration of 19-tone equally-tempered microtonality and chamber music with Ensemble Émigré.

 In tandem with her practical work, Ingrid’s activities across research and scholarship embrace historical and contemporary performance practices.
-Her publications encompass iconography, musical listening, organology as well as aspects of teaching and learning the Conservatoire environment.
-Translations of her work appear in Chinese, German and Spanish.
+Her publications encompass iconography, musical listening, organology as well as aspects of teaching and learning in the Conservatoire environment.
+Translations of Ingrid’s work appear in Chinese, German and Spanish.

 View Ingrid's profile on Academia.eu.
 Visit website

 Listen to Ingrid's lecture at Gresham College.
 Visit website

 Faculties / departments: Research

 We could not find any research listings from this staff member.